hsimonfroy/desipipe/README.md

 **desipipe** is an attempt to provide a common framework for running DESI clustering analyses, handling files, submitting jobs, etc. within Python alone.

 Example notebooks presenting most use cases are provided in directory nb/.

-## TODO

-When autodiff is available, pass gradient to profilers / samplers whenever relavant.

 ## Documentation